slalom-consulting-ltd/terraform-guidelines/README.md

 ### provider.aws.tf

-You are always going to be using these, I have added the most basic provider for AWS.
+Required.
+You are always going to be using these, included is this, the most basic provider for AWS.

 ### README.md